 When you think of what to do when your mom is sad, do you also think about her long list of household chores?
 From cooking your breakfast to cutting the grass and a pile of dirty dishes is just the tip of the iceberg.
 Coordinate with your dad and other siblings to help her out.

 Arrange one full day for your mom to not think about anything else but have fun with her friends.
-You can book a beauty salon to get your mom’s nails done and a yoga studio for a Hatha session and call her bestie to pick her up.
+You can book a beauty salon to get your mom’s nails done and a yoga studio for a Hatha session, and call her bestie to pick her up.
 You and your dad can do the housework when your mom is away.
 She will be beyond happy.

 6. Makes Her Feel Needed

-Everyone wants to feel needed and adds importance to others’ lives, including your mom.
+Everyone wants to feel needed and add importance to others’ lives, including your mom.
 Because, as a homemaker, everyone needs her.
 To make her happy, show them how important she is to you.
 Ask her for advice, tell her your everyday stories, share your deepest feelings with her, and text her regularly when you are apart.
 Remember to say thank you in return.

-Sometimes when you think of what to do when your mom is sad, the answer is effortless.
-Just treat and think of her like your true best friend—sharing stories and secrets, being loyal and supportive, and accepting her as she is.
+Sometimes, when you think of what to do when your mom is sad, the answer is effortless.
+Just treat her and think of her like your true best friend—sharing stories and secrets, being loyal and supportive, and accepting her as she is.
 She is the one who reminds you that you always have reliable company through good and bad times.

 7. Plan a Weekend Getaway

 Your mom doesn’t need a fancy vacation to be happy.
 She’ll feel content if she is with her loving family.
 It’s the togetherness and nearness with her family that makes her joyful.
 Plan a weekend getaway for the whole family.
 Make the planning phase exciting; for instance, initiate a fun voting process to decide the family holiday spots.